 How often you water indoor plants depends on the type of plant you’re working with, the container size, the lighting, the humidity, the temperature, and other indoor environmental factors.
 You’ll find that plants in brighter lighting will have their soil dry faster than plants in lower lighting, which is why having pots with good drainage is equally as important as proper watering.
-The excess water will need somewhere to go.
+The excess water needs somewhere to go.

 Below, we’ll go over certain things you should keep in mind.

 The size of a plant also matters a lot when it comes to how much water you give your plants and how often you water them.
-Larger plants with bigger root systems will require more than a small plant, which is also why it’s important to make sure the pot you choose is appropriate for the size of the plant.
+Larger plants with bigger root systems require more than a small plant, which is also why it’s important to make sure the pot you choose is appropriate for the size of the plant.

-The plant’s preferred watering method
+Plant’s preferred watering method

-Other plants, like ones that are native to tropical locations, prefer a higher humidity and slightly moist soil, which can be accomplished by daily misting.
+Other plants, like ones that are native to tropical locations, prefer higher humidity and slightly moist soil, which can be accomplished by daily misting.
 The bottom line is each plant has different needs, so you’ll want to know how a plant likes to be watered in order to figure out how it will fit into your schedule.

-Unfortunately, it isn’t as simple as picking a day and watering all your plants once a week.
+Setting a watering schedule isn’t as simple as picking a day and watering all your plants once a week.
 No two plants are the same.
 That’s why when setting up a watering schedule, it’s important to take each plant’s needs into account.

 Even the spreadsheet won’t be perfect.
 When your plants need water depends largely on environmental factors, so don’t be worried if you have to water on a day you haven’t marked down.
-Plants will need more water during their growing season than they will in their off season.
+Plants need more water during their growing season than they will in their off-season.
 Similarly, you may have a string of days that makes your home more humid or extra dry, and you’ll notice that even that small shift can affect when you water your leafy friends.